-The taxpayer is responsible for providing the clearing agent with all required documents (see page 327 for the documents required for imports and exports) and for paying all due taxes and fees.
+The taxpayer is responsible for providing the clearing agent with all required documents (see page 357 for the documents required for imports and exports) and for paying all due taxes and fees.
 These can be paid by the taxpayer directly, or through the clearing agent.

 The clearing agent is responsible for exercising due diligence in ensuring the documentation provided by the taxpayer is valid and accurate, correctly identifying the HS Codes, submitting import or export declarations, printing assessment notices and if necessary paying Customs Duties on the taxpayers' behalf, facilitating any queries or verification by Customs staff and awaiting and receiving release orders.
+The clearing agent retains responsibility for the goods until they leave the border post or dry port.